Managed shipping: step-by-step

 - Your address

-*EORI Number: If based in the UK and a "private" seller, you will not need to include an EORI number.
-You will still need to provide an EORI number if based outside of the UK, even if you are a private seller.
+*EORI Number: If based in any of the countries below and a "private" seller, you will not need to include an EORI number.

 Find out more about EORI at Do I need to have an EORI number for international shipping?